 The Center for Mennonite Brethren Studies (CMBS) is your resource center for information about the Mennonite Brethren, Tabor College, and related subject areas.
-The CMBS archives at Tabor College were organized in response to the resolution adopted at the 1974 U.S. Conference at Henderson, Neb.
+The CMBS archives and historical library at Tabor College were organized in response to the resolution adopted at the 1974 U.S. Conference at Henderson, Neb.

 Mission